postcss/postcss/docs/plugins.md

   configured font packs.
 * [`postcss-fontpath`] adds font links for different browsers.
 * [`postcss-placehold`] makes it easy to drop in placeholder images.
+* [`postcss-resemble-image`] provides a gradient fallback for an image that loosely resembles the original.
 * [`postcss-responsive-images`] adds stylesheets for making your images responsive.
 * [`postcss-sprites`] generates CSS sprites from stylesheets.